koffeefinance/coinmarketcap-ruby-client/README.md

 ## Code of Conduct

-Everyone interacting in the Coinmarketcap::Ruby::Client project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/coinmarketcap-ruby-client/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the CoinMarketCap-Ruby-Client project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/koffeefinance/coinmarketcap-ruby-client/blob/master/CODE_OF_CONDUCT.md).